JYM holds inaugural recognition and awards ceremony

 - Madeline Tully, American University

-It was a wonderful online event that will definitely be repeated next year!
-JYM continues to be humbled by and grateful to JYM alumni generosity!
+It was a wonderful online event that will be repeated next year!
+JYM continues to be humbled by and grateful to alumni generosity!
 Without your gifts, these scholarships would not be possible.
-Here is a list of the scholarships awarded, the stories behind them and this year’s recipients:
+Here is a list of the scholarships awarded, the stories behind them and this year's recipients:

 Howard Adler Endowed Scholarship

-This scholarship was established by Mr. Adler because, as he wrote, “My JYM year of 1971-1972 was one of the most incredible and best years of my life in so many ways.
-I want to give others the opportunity to experience this and hopefully, this scholarship fund will help.”
+This scholarship was established by Mr. Adler because, as he wrote, "My JYM year of 1971-1972 was one of the most incredible and best years of my life in so many ways.
+I want to allow others to experience this and hopefully, this scholarship fund will help."
 This award is intended to recognize scholastic achievement, encourage continued progress and aid students in financing their participation in the Junior Year in Munich Program.

 The 2021-22 recipient of the Adler Scholarship is Alexandra LaTorra.